hanschiang/old_octopress_blog/source/_posts/2014-06-11-hello-world.markdown

 categories:
 ---

-# A blog by octopress

-- Hello World.
+- It's good to use markdown again.
+Athough there is a brilliant service logdown also provide the enviorment.
+I like to setup a blog by octopress anyway.
+- I think I would put some notes here.
+- There is so much to learn.